Tritium: Boron

 Especially in pressurized water reactors which only partially thermalize neutrons, the interaction between relatively fast neutrons and the boric acid added as a chemical shim produces small but non-negligible quantities of tritium.

 Deuterium

 Tritium is also produced in heavy water-moderated reactors whenever a deuterium nucleus captures a neutron.
-This reaction has a quite small absorption cross section, making heavy water a good neutron moderator, and relatively little tritium is produced.
+This reaction has a small absorption cross section, making heavy water a good neutron moderator, and relatively little tritium is produced.
 Even so, cleaning tritium from the moderator may be desirable after several years to reduce the risk of its escaping to the environment.
-Ontario Power Generation's "Tritium Removal Facility" processes up to 2500 t of heavy water a year, and it separates out about 2.5 kg of tritium, making it available for other uses.
+Ontario Power Generation's "Tritium Removal Facility" is capable of processing up to 2500 t of heavy water a year, and it separates out about 2.5 kg of tritium, making it available for other uses.